 Updated May 2, 2019: Up until downloading Robinhood, I had never bought stock before.
-That isn’t to say I haven’t been investing – I’ve been using Betterment to save for retirement and to hold my emergency savings.
+That isn’t to say I haven’t been working on a financial plan – I’ve been using Betterment to save for retirement and to hold my emergency savings while also shopping around for life insurance.
 Betterment, like other investment services geared towards millennials, is built around the idea of passive investing.

 Adopting a passive investing strategy means that you’re basically throwing your money into exchange-traded funds (ETFs) – funds that typically track an index like the S&P; 500 or another set of related stocks.
 ETFs are cheaper than actively managed funds, primarily because you need a lot fewer people to look after them.
 Plus, they’ve historically performed better than actively managed funds.
 For the majority of people, it makes a lot of sense to just throw a set amount of money into a passively managed fund and forget about it until you need to retire.

 But let’s face it: as logical as passive investment strategies are, they’re not a lot of fun.
 You can’t go into Betterment and say you want to bet the farm (or just a pitchfork) on whatever hot new IPO is popping up that month.

 That’s exactly the situation that spurred a 50% increase in trading activity on Robinhood, an up-and-coming favorite app of millennial investors.

 But what exactly does Robinhood offer, and is it a good idea for novice investors to use it to trade individual stocks?

 Robinhood is an online stock brokerage, only accessible through a mobile app, that allows you to purchase stocks and ETFs with no commission.
 That means that Robinhood is completely free to use to buy stocks and ETFs.
 There’s no minimum account balance you need to maintain, and you can buy as much or as little stock as you’d like.